Omar-p/learning-notes/aws/aws.md

 - Mappings:
   - template can contain a Mapping object.
-    .. which can contain many Mapping.
+    <br>.. which can contain many Mapping.
-    .. which map keys to values, allowing lookup.
+    <br>.. which map keys to values, allowing lookup.
   - can have one key, or Top & Second Level.
     - ex: mapping of ami id based on top level key of region and second level key of architecture.
   - Mappings use the !FindMap intrinsic Function